Alija Izetbegovic’s Biography

 On the way to the polling station during the first democratic elections in 1990

 Two years after his release from prison, in May 1990, Izetbegovic founded the Party of Democratic Action (SDA) with a group of like-minded people.
-The Party’s objectives envisaged the affirmation of the universal values of freedom, democracy, equality and human rights, including market economy and positive functions of the welfare state.
-At the founding assembly, Izetbegovic was elected the President of the Party.
+The Party’s objectives envisaged the affirmation of the universal values of freedom, democracy, equality and human rights, including market economy and positive functions of a welfare state.
+At the founding assembly, Izetbegovic was elected President of the Party.
 The founding document bore the mark of his authorship, emphasizing the commitment to democracy – government by the people, regulated by the rule of just laws.

 In the first democratic elections on 18 November 1990, the SDA won a convincing victory: out of 240 seats in the Assembly of the Republic of Bosnia and Herzegovina, SDA won 86 seats, and in the seven-member Presidency, three were SDA candidates.
 Izetbegovic was elected President of the Presidency of the Republic of Bosnia and Herzegovina at the time of severe economic and political crisis in Yugoslavia.
 Over the next year, as a representative of Bosnia and Herzegovina, he participated in the meetings of the ‘Six’ (presidents of 6 SFRY republics) in an effort to find a framework for the survival of Yugoslavia.
 Together with Kiro Gligorov, the Macedonian President, he offered the platform for a reformed Yugoslavia, which didn’t receive the necessary support from the others.